 While many reviews sing its praises, some mention that the guide’s enthusiasm varied—one review noted the host seemed a bit tired or less engaged.
 However, this seems to be the exception rather than the rule.
 The knowledge and friendliness of the sommelier shine through, creating an inviting atmosphere.

 The venue’s location is convenient, just a short walk from public transportation, making it easy to include in an evening out.
-The timing at 6:00 pm is perfect for unwinding after a day of sightseeing, and the two-hour duration keeps it manageable without feeling rushed.
+The timing at 6:00 pm is great for unwinding after a day of sightseeing, and the two-hour duration keeps it manageable without feeling rushed.

 If you’re someone who appreciates learning about wine in a relaxed environment, this tour hits the right notes.
 The focus on local wines and pairings makes it educational but also fun—great for those who prefer tasting over tasting menus or structured tours.